Abdiraahman/Scientific-Computing/README.md

 This script calculates the area of different shapes using a function that takes shape type and dimensions as input.

+   4.numpy_basics.py

+How to create and display a two-dimensional array using the NumPy library

    HOW TO RUN THE SCRIPTS

 Install Python  3.